 One-Week Tuscany Itinerary

-Tuscany Itinerary Day 1: Land in Rome, drive a bunch, find food and sleep
+Tuscany Itinerary Day 1: Land in Rome and drive to Tuscany

 Although the airport in Pisa is much closer to Tuscany, it’s generally less expensive to fly into Rome’s much larger airport.
 So, for our purposes here, we’re going to assume that that’s where your trip will begin, and thus the beginning of this Tuscany itinerary.
 Because Tuscany is such a large area, and public transportation isn’t that great, the best way to get around is to rent a car.
 So, once you land, grab your bags, pick up your rental car, and hit the road!
 (But first, be sure to check out my tips for driving in Tuscany).